joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

 This would cover most of my use cases, and pretty much acts as a pre-processing step before codegen.

+> Aside: While some of the modifications we might want to make are just for the sake of the client, some are things that should really be brought up with the API Dev if you have access to them, since you might be covering for inconsistencies in their API.
+Of course, some of those inconsistencies may be irreparable or due to deprecated code, so, there's that too.
+>
+> And of course, always be careful modifying things you don't control.

 ### So, YAML?